Family Status: Married

 How did ShapeFit help you reach your weight loss goals?

-ShapeFit assisted me in giving me a source of information, ideas
+ShapeFit assisted me in giving me a source of information, ideas and motivation.

 Patrick’s Weight Loss Tips!